XLSForm/xlsform.github.io/xlsform-standard.md

 Web forms can be split into multiple pages using the style theme **pages**.

-An example of a form divided into multiple pages can be seen on the [Widgets on Pages](https://asrj5.enketo.org/webform) webform.

 In the **settings** tab, create a column called **style** and set it to **pages**, as follows:

 | settings      |               |       |      |